-Nonprofits are critical players in communities responding to the COVID-19 public health emergency, and the related affects of major disruptions to daily life.
-Bookmark this page for up-to-date information for nonprofits to address all aspects of the crisis on their own organizations, staff and volunteers, meeting the needs of their communities, and adapting day to day.
+Nonprofits are critical players in communities responding to the COVID-19 public health emergency, and the related effects of major disruptions to daily life.
+Bookmark this page for up-to-date information for nonprofits to address all aspects of the crisis on their own organizations and volunteers, meeting the needs of their communities, and adapting day to day.

 - Stay connected by signing up for our newsletter.